Historical Anthropology of Gift Exchange - YBAJ160

 Course Requirements:

-One In-Class Presentation of Assigned Reading (article/chapter analysis and contextualisation)
+An In-Class Presentation of Assigned Reading (article/chapter interpretation and contextualisation)

-Reading materials will be available in the SIS (Student Information System).
+Reading material is available in the SIS (Student Information System).